 - 5,200 BTU Infrared Quartz Built-In Heater – There is a powerful and efficient heater inside of each MagikFlame fireplace.
 It is enough to heat most apartments, condos, and homes that are small to medium size.
 For very large homes, you can get a second MagikFlame fireplace for a supplemental heat setup.

-- iPhone App – Instead of a boring remote, using the app that can be installed on an Apple device, whether it is a smartphone or a tablet.
-With this app, you can turn your fireplace on or off, change heat settings, or control all of the fire and audio effect options.
+- iPhone App – Instead of a boring remote, use the app that can be installed on an Apple device, whether it is a smartphone or a tablet.
+With this app, you can turn your fireplace on or off, change heat settings, or control all of the fire and audio effects options.

 Here are just a few of the amazing MagikFlame models you can choose from: